tpm2-software/tpm2-tools/man/tpm2_import.1.md

 These options control the key importation process:

   * **-G**, **--import-key-alg**=_ALGORITHM_:
-    The algorithm used by the key to be imported, AES and RSA keys are supported.
+    The algorithm used by the key to be imported.
+Supports:
-    Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
+    * aes - AES 128 key.
+    * rsa - RSA 2048 key.

   * **-k**, **--input-key-file**=_FILE_:
     Specifies the filename of symmetric key (128 bit data) to be imported.
 OR,